dell/csm-docs/content/docs/installation/operator/powerflex.md

 Kubernetes Operators make it easy to deploy and manage entire lifecycle of complex Kubernetes applications.
 Operators use Custom Resource Definitions (CRD) which represents the application and use custom controllers to manage them.

 ### Prerequisites:
-#### Automated SDC Deployment for Operator
+#### SDC Deployment for Operator
-- This applies to OpenShift with RHCOS Nodes and Kubernetes with Fedora CoreOS Nodes Only.
+- This feature deploys the sdc kernel modules on all nodes with the help of an init container.
-- This feature deploys the sdc kernel modules on CoreOS nodes with the help of an init container.
+- For non supported verisons of the OS also do the manual SDC deployment steps given below.
+Refer https://hub.docker.com/r/dellemc/sdc for supported versions.
 - **Required:** MDM value should be provided in CR file for the sdc init container to work.
 MDM provided in CR file will be overrided by config.json secret given below
 - **Note:** To use a sdc-binary module from customer ftp site:
   - Create a secret, sdc-repo-secret.yaml to contain the credentials for the private repo.
 To generate the base64 encoding of a credential: